Symonds Yat services

-The eastbound side is a truckstop acquired by First in 2006, who claimed they had made a success of it and wanted to take over several more.
+The eastbound side is a truckstop which was acquired by First in 2006.
+First claimed they had made a success of it and wanted to take over several more.

-Roadchef sold the services to High Noon Stores, who changed the Costa unit to an unbranded coffee bar and café and opened a Spar store.
+Roadchef sold the services to High Noon Stores, who changed the Costa unit to an own-branded "Route 40 Café" and opened a Spar store.

-MFG purchased it in March 2017 after High Noon Stores went into administration and are soon going to rebrand the site.
-A Costa unit has already opened in the space previously occupied by the High Noon Stores café, and a large Londis store is due to open soon, but a temporary Londis banner has been fitted on top of the old Spar sign.
-The fuel supply will change from Murco to Shell.
+MFG purchased it in March 2017 after High Noon Stores went into administration and have re-branded the site.
+A Londis store has replaced the former Spar store and a Costa café has since reopened in place of the old Route 40 Café.
+The fuel supply changed from from Murco to Shell.

-The westbound side was previously branded Total and is currently for sale.
+The westbound side was previously branded Total.
+Quickbreak Services currently operate it.